 About "Warp United"

-The name "Warp United" comes from the basic idea of "Warp Drive".
-We define ourselves to develop the next generation medical device, so that our product could actually equip the medical officer on board a warp space ship.
+The name "Warp United" comes from the basic idea of "Warp Drive."
+We define ourselves to develop the next generation medical device so that our product could actually equip the medical officer on board a warp-drive spaceship.
 The Medical Recorder was inspired by the definition of "Medical Tricorder" from Star Trek.
-We tried to call it that way, but the CBS had a different opinion, since the name "Tricorder" is already her registered Trademark in China and the USA.
+We tried to call it that way, but CBS had a different opinion since the name "Tricorder" is already her registered Trademark in China and the USA.

 Warp drive is a faster-than-light (FTL) spacecraft propulsion system in many science fiction works, most notably Star Trek.
 A spacecraft equipped with a warp drive may travel at speeds greater than that of light by many orders of magnitude.

 About "Point of Care"

 Clinical point of care is the point in time when clinicians deliver healthcare products and services to patients at the time of care.

 -by Information at the Point of Care: Answering Clinical Questions.
 Ebell, Mark, 1999, 12(3), 225-235.